 The position of the chin plays an important role in the overall aesthetic appearance of the face.
 A “weak” chin or a chin that is positioned too far back, can make a facial profile look unbalanced.
 Too “strong” of a chin or a chin that is positioned too far forward can also create an unnatural and overly masculine appearance.
+Dr. Morin, a top-rated facial plastic surgeon, performs chin surgery for NYC and NJ patients who want to greater harmony between their facial features.

 The goal of chin surgery is to put the chin in a position that looks natural and creates an aesthetically appealing profile.
 In a woman, the position of the chin should ideally be at, or just behind, a line drawn obliquely along the face touching both the upper and lower lip.
 In a man, the position of the chin should be at, or just beyond, this line.